NeXt-Warning-System/project/updates/week9.md

 * Continuing to recruit additional external user participants
 * Event Mapping Sessions
 * Looking into producing a TWITTER survey
+* Design for external users finding a location for their flood warnings

 ## Blockers, issues or questions